-Since there is a variety of tour operator software available, we’ve narrowed down the list to five of the best systems with advanced inventory management so you can explore top-rated options.
+Since there’s a variety of tour operator software available, we’ve narrowed down the list to 10 of the best systems with advanced inventory management so you can explore all of the top-rated options:

-To explore Bókun more after reading, start a 14-day free trial (no credit card required).
+Start a 14-day free trial (no credit card required) to explore Bókun further.

 1. Bókun